 Puberty Girl by Shushann Movsessian Positive, bright and cheerful, a few of the words I would use to describe this book.
 Tweens and teens love Instagram and this book is put together like a colourful feed on Instagram – totally appealing to most girls.
 Author Shushann Movsessian covers all the topics with a conversational approach, using images and language that young girls can easily relate to.
 I know that many girls will really enjoy this book and will undoubtably hold onto this book for many years.

-The New Puberty: How to Navigate Early Development in Today’s Girls by Louise Greenspan and Julianna Deardorff This one is for the parents.
+The New Puberty: How to Navigate Early Development in Today’s Girls by Louise Greenspan and Julianna Deardorff This one is a puberty book for parents.
 It has been widely reported that girls are entering puberty at younger age than any other time in history.
 The authors of this book explore why this is happening.
 The book helps parents understand how to navigate early puberty and how to help their daughters navigate early puberty.
 A really helpful resource for parents with daughters.

 Are You There God?
 It’s Me Margaret by Judy Blume So, a non-fiction book to end my list?!
 I don’t know many women who made it through tween/teen years without reading Judy Blume’s most famous and loved book.
 When any young girl I know turns 12 I gift them with Blume’s book.
 There is something amazing about listening in on another girl’s experience with changing emotions, changing body and finally getting her first period.
 I really feel like this book is essential reading for every pubescent young girl.

 Well, I’m glad I got this list out of my head and into the computer.
 So, do you have any books to share?
 What books did you read or pass on to your daughter to read.
-Now, I didn’t tackle puberty in boys because, frankly, those books aren’t really on my radar.
-I wanted to present books I had read and could truly speak to.
-However, I will say that many of the authors who wrote these books for girls have written companion books for boys.
-Maybe that’s a post for another day?

 Simple ways to keep communication open with your tween